benste/GraphRAGZen/docs/source/graphragzen_logic/feature_merging.rst

 - Summarize a list of features
 - Average a list of features if it's numeric
-- Take the most occuring feature from a list of features
+- Retutn the most occuring from a list

 For descriptions we can ask the LLM to summarize them, edge weights we can simply average, etc.